 The Psychodrama Institute of Melbourne (PIM) is a world class training organisation in leadership, group psychotherapy, role theory, role training, sociometry and psychodrama.
 Our training programs are largely bespoke, with a range of different events from which people can choose.
 In addition various practitioners, trainers and senior trainees are offering individual and small group supervision, personal and professional development courses, psychotherapy, counselling, coaching, mentoring, staff development and organisational consultancy.

 The institute has at its core the sociometric principles of the founders of psychodrama, Dr. J. L. Moreno (1889-1974) and Zerka T. Moreno (1917-2016), with an emphasis on two-way mutual relationships, spontaneity and creativity.
 The Director of PIM is Sue Daniel.

 Psychodrama is about mutual relationships and living in the moment.
 Making connections through relationship is the catalyst for real change.
-Our aim is to promote individual and group health in our communities through the spontaneity and creativity of psychodrama.
+Our aim is to promote individual and group health in our communities through the spontaneity and creativity of sociometry and psychodrama.